marmelab/react-admin/List.md

 ### Linking To A Pre-Filtered List

-As the filter values are taken from the URL, you can link to a pre-filtered list by setting the query parameter.
+As the filter values are taken from the URL, you can link to a pre-filtered list by setting the `filter` query parameter.

 For instance, if you have a list of tags, you can display a button for each category to link to the list of posts filtered by that tag: